Skip to content

 That’s fine.
 You can download the project’s source code and follow the Open Source license for the software.

-Also, if you choose to not may the Maintenance Fee, but find yourself returning to check on the status of issues or review answers to questions others ask, you are still using the project and need to pay the Maintenance Fee.
+Also, if you choose to not pay the Maintenance Fee, but find yourself returning to check on the status of issues or review answers to questions others ask, you are still using the project and should pay the Maintenance Fee.

 Q: I paid the fee, why aren’t the maintainers fixing my bugs and answering my questions now?